sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 .................................

 :mod:`~sphinx.ext.autodoc` analyses the code and docstrings by introspection after importing the modules.
-For importing to work. you have to make sure that your modules can be found by sphinx and that dependencies can be resolved (if your module does ``import foo``, but ``foo`` is not available in the python environment that Sphinx runs in, your module import will fail).
+For importing to work, you have to make sure that your modules can be found by Sphinx and that dependencies can be resolved (if your module does ``import foo``, but ``foo`` is not available in the python environment that Sphinx runs in, your module import will fail).